Cool MilkMay 10th 2019

 - Give consent for trips, clubs and activities at school.

 Registering with ParentMail is very easy!
 The school sends out a user registration to your given email address and then you are connected!
-Please be assured that ParentMail is registered with the Information Commissioner and guarantees ...
+Please be assured that ParentMail is registered with ...

 St Joseph’s mission statementSeptember 20th 2016